akostrik/stage_telegram_python/README.md

 The comparaison of paires of messages directly via OpenAI (instead of extracting the principal information in the form of affirmations) demands O(N<sup>2</sup>) operations and so is too long (see [log example](https://github.com/akostrik/stage_telegram/blob/main/server1/log/log_2023_09_28_18h08%20ERROR%20LIMITE%20GPT4.txt)).

 The direct question to OpenAI, _Is there any marks of the propagande in this message?_, didn't work correctly.

+The classifying of the channes into groups according to their subject didn't prove to be useful in this project.

 ## Other experimentations
 Keeping of a part of the data in the application memory, and not in the database : because the application has no acces to the results of the previous executions